Mean Kids: How To Deal With Frenemies

 Encourage them to use their voice

 If you haven’t already, teach your child how to be assertive.
 “It’s important for parents to allow kids to handle this situation on their own as much as possible, but coaching from the sidelines is necessary,” says Arnall.
 “Using ‘I’ statements, coach your child to say things like ‘I don’t like being called names, so stop now.’”
-Role-playing is also helpful, as is assuring your child that most friendships wax and wane and it’s OK to acknowledge that a friendship may be over if a friend continues to be unkind.
+Role-playing is also helpful, as is assuring your child that most friendships wax and wane and it’s okay to acknowledge that a friendship may be over if a friend continues to be unkind.

 Develop coping strategies